EnviDat/S3_Browsing/README.md

       "webDAVDomainHttps": "https://envicloud.wsl.ch/webdav/"
     }

-#### Example of the .cyberduckprofile xml
+#### Example of the .duck profile xml

 This is only relevant is the `showProtocols` options is `true`.
-Here is the xml of the cyberduckprofile which can be downloaded from the "Other Protocols" Card.
+Here is the xml of the cyberduck profile which can be downloaded from the "Other Protocols" Card.
 As you can see the are some variables used, which have to be defined via .env files or json-config.

       `<?xml version="1.0" encoding="UTF-8"?>